TeevintPrak/Job_Application_Management_System/README.md

-# CPSC 304: Career Networking System
+# CPSC 304: Job Application Management System

-The Career Networking System aims to provide jobseekers with a holistic history and management system to keep track of applications and their related aspects (including resumes/cover letters, people, and reference letters), listings, and interviews.
+The Job Application Management System aims to provide jobseekers with a holistic history and management system to keep track of applications and their related aspects (including resumes/cover letters, people, and reference letters), listings, and interviews.
 The idea is like how companies’ track applicants with various HR systems.
 Users can create a job posting, fill the attributes, location, and skill and experience requirements.
 They can paste document content such as resumes and cover letters for the corresponding job posting and see a version history of resumes and cover letters and the jobs associated.
 Users can add interviews conducted for the job postings, change the type/stage, and include the people involved and their employer.

 ## Credit